7 Average Shipping Time Statistics For eCommerce Stores

 Marketers should note that shipping speed directly impacts conversion rates.
 When customers know they'll receive their items quickly, they're more likely to complete purchases rather than abandon carts.

 The e-commerce industry has seen remarkable improvements in delivery times over the past few years.
-From an average delivery time of 6.6 days in 2020, carriers have managed to shrink delivery windows significantly.
+Carriers have managed to shrink delivery windows significantly, with average domestic transit times decreasing by 24% to approximately 2.56 days.

 By the end of 2024, shoppers can expect their packages much faster.
-Recent data shows that delivery times dropped to 3.7 days in November 2024, representing a 27% improvement from the previous year.
+Performance data shows that delivery times continue to improve year-over-year, representing substantial gains in logistics efficiency.

-The 36% improvement in delivery times since 2020 reflects both operational efficiencies and increased competition among carriers to meet consumer expectations for faster shipping.
+The continued improvement in delivery times reflects both operational efficiencies and increased competition among carriers to meet consumer expectations for faster shipping.

 International e-commerce continues to grow, with consumer expectations around shipping times becoming more flexible for cross-border purchases.
 According to recent data, up to 50 percent of consumers globally would accept a waiting time of one week for their online cross-border orders to arrive.